opencast/helper-scripts/multi-tenant-configuration/README.md

 #### group config:
 The group names in the group config file must be unique per Tenant!

+In the group description, python placeholder can be used (i.e. `{tenant_id}`) to include the current tenant-id in the description.

 ### Usage

 The script can be called with the following command (all parameters in brackets are optional):